MicrosoftDocs/VBA-Docs/outlook/How-to/Items-Folders-and-Stores/import-appointment-xml-data-into-outlook-appointment-objects-outlook.md

             End If

-            ' Select all appointment nodes under the root appointements node.
+            ' Select all appointment nodes under the root appointments node.
             Dim appointmentNodes As XmlNodeList = xmlDoc.SelectNodes("appointments/appointment")

             For Each appointmentNode As XmlNode In appointmentNodes